apigee-127/swagger-tools/docs/Middleware.md

 ### Mock Mode

-Mock mode is a feature that is handy when you are designing your APIs.
-You can use your Swagger document(s) to do the routing but in the event you've not implemented the controller or its handler function, Swagger Router will create a response based on your operation definition.
+Swagger Router also comes with a feature that can be useful during testing and/or design time.
+This feature will automatically handle routes that are defined in your Swagger document(s) as having route handlers but their configured controller and/or handler function is missing.
+The response content is inferred from your Swagger document(s).
 So if your operation says that the requested API will return an integer, mock mode will return an integer.
 If your operation says that the requested API will return a model, mock mode will return a JSON representation of that model.
 For the example `Pet` above, mock mode would return the following:

 ```json
 {